xsova/xsova/README.md

-# Hi, I'm Bryce (xSova) 👋
+# Hi, I'm Bryce (xsova) 👋

 ## 👨‍💻 About Me

 I'm a Computer Science student at Southern New Hampshire University, specializing in Software Development.
-Originally from Morro Bay, CA, and currently based in Omaha, NE, I blend the art of modern technology with the magic of spell writing.
+Originally from Morro Bay, CA, and currently based in Omaha, NE, I (at least in my head) blend the art of modern technology with the magic of spell writing.

 By day, I'm a Software QA Engineer at [RTG Medical](https://rtgmedical.com/).
-By night, I'm a modern-day wizard, crafting spells (a.k.a. code) and compiling my library of repositories with magical incantations that breathe life into machines.
+By night, I'm crafting spells (a.k.a. code) and compiling my library of repositories with magical incantations that breathe life into machines.

 ## 🎮 Interests